Eidenz/tube-offline/README.md

 - High-quality video playback with subtitle support
 - Real-time download progress updates
 - Search functionality for your offline library
+- Theme switcher with light and dark mode
+- Keyboard shortcuts for playback control

 ## Running with Docker (Recommended)